Revealing electron-ytterbium interactions through Rydberg molecular spectroscopy: Results

 to obtain the scattering phase shifts for the $s_{1/2}$, $p_{1/2}$, and $p_{3/2}$ symmetries.
 Here, $\vec l_r$ and $\vec s_r$ are the orbital and spin angular momentum of the Rydberg electron~\cite{bahrim2002near} in the frame of the perturber atom~\footnote{These labels should not to be confused with $l_r$ and $s_r$ from Eq.~\ref{eq:rydbergwft}}.
 Some details relating to the treatment of the divergence of Eq.~\ref{eq:so} at short distances are provided in Appendix~\ref{sec:appendixPS}, where we closely follow the approach of Ref.~\cite{bahrim2001boundary}.

-We obtained the eight fitting parameters by minimizing the root mean square difference between calculated and measured binding energies for those states more weakly bound than the $A0$ state for $n=31$ and $n=36$.
+We employ the Green's function method to compute the PECs, which are subsequently used to determine the vibrational energies and wavefunctions, as described in Appendix~\ref{sec:appendixBS}.
+We first obtain the eight fitting parameters for Eq.~\ref{eq:so} by minimizing the root mean square difference between calculated and measured binding energies for those states more weakly bound than the $A0$ state for $n=31$ and $n=36$.
 The $n=31$ Rydberg state was chosen for its relatively clean vibrational spectrum, while the $n=36$ spectrum contains a second state nearly degenerate with the $A0$ state.
 This provides a tight constraint on the relative contributions of $s$- and $p$-wave scattering channels.
-As described in Appendix~\ref{sec:appendixERT}, the effective range theory for a polarization potential~\cite{o1962low,o1964low} proved useful for identifying initial estimates for the fit parameters, which we then optimized using a gradient descent algorithm.
-After optimization, we used the resulting phase shifts to calculate vibrational spectra for all measured Rydberg states.
+As described in Appendix~\ref{sec:appendixERT}, the effective range theory for a polarization potential~\cite{o1962low,o1964low} proves useful for identifying initial estimates for the fit parameters, which we then optimize using a gradient descent algorithm.
+After optimization for these two $n$ levels, we use the resulting phase shifts to calculate vibrational spectra for all measured Rydberg states.
 This global comparison over a broad span of $n$ values helps to avoid overfitting or systematic bias in the fit, and increases the range of scattering energies over which the fit parameters can be verified.